 In all TAs, total industrial land demand significantly outweighs commercial and retail land demand.
-Much of this can be attributed to the higher land use per employee metric, as demonstrated in Error!
-Reference source not found.
+Much of this can be attributed to the higher land use per employee metric, as demonstrated in Figure 4.1.
 Generally industrial space types utilise a much larger land area than commercial or retail space types, due to development typologies such as yard-based and warehouse type activities.
 Although actual industrial employment numbers may be equivalent or smaller than those for the commercial or retail sector, industrial land demand outstrips those other sectors solely due to the much higher average land/employee.